agmcarthur/Biochem-3BP3/Lab_2_Gene_Finding/README.md

 > Flash Update - PROSITE

+**Paste your putative P450 protein sequence into your WORD file or otherwise keep a copy of it for next week**

-**Question #9.
-Paste in your gene’s predicted protein sequence.
-How many amino acids long is it?
+**Question #6.
+How many amino acids long is your putative P450?
 Is this length similar to P450 proteins in GenBank from other organisms?**

-**Question #10.
+**Question #7.
 What Pfam domains are predicted for your protein sequence?
 What predictions can you make about the function of this protein?**

-**Question #11.
+**Question #8.
 What PROSITE motifs are predicted for your protein sequence?
 What predictions can you make about the function of this protein?**

-**Question #12.
+**Problem #3.
+Include your predicted protein sequence as part of this answer so the TA can assess your putative P450.
 Given all your analysis results, including BLAST against GenBank, can you predict which P450 family or subfamily this protein belongs to (e.g. CYP2, CYP4, CYP19, etc.)?
+Do you think it is functional?
 Remember:**
 * CYPs > 40% identical aa in same family (numeric)
 * CYPs > 55% identical aa in same subfamily (alpha)